 It’s very important when you collect and prepare your evidence that you establish:

 At Vet Comp & Pen we specialize in helping Veterans document their symptoms as soon as possible and their level of disability to support their claim.
 It is imperative to use the 38 CFR schedule of ratings as a guideline when you file.
 We know exactly how to do that.
 We know how to make sure that your symptoms are not missed because medical records don’t always have all of the symptoms that establish your rating.
 Your doctor doesn’t always evaluate all of those things or ask you all of the relevant questions.

 Now that you have your evidence, you’re ready to file.
 If there is a local Veteran Service Officer (VSO) that you trust, you can take the paperwork to them and have them file it electronically for you.
-Alternatively, you can do it yourself in about 10 minutes on a premium eBenefits account online, and it doesn’t take very long.
+Alternatively, you can do it yourself in about 10 minutes with a premium eBenefits account online, and it doesn’t take very long.
 If you do it online, the system walks you through it, and it automatically populates a 21-526EZ form to acknowledge the claim is filed electronically with the VA.
 Once you confirm that the VA has accepted your claim, you will establish your effective date.
-You can then track the status of your claim on the premium eBenefits account.
-We recommend Veterans use their premium eBenefits account simply because it is the most efficient method of filing and the fastest way to get a quick decision.
+You can then track the status of your claim with your premium eBenefits account.
+We recommend Veterans use a premium eBenefits account simply because it is the most efficient method of filing and the fastest way to get a quick decision.

-If you’re a Veteran and serious about getting the benefits that you medically and ethically qualify for, find out if Vet Comp & Pen can help you.
+If you’re a Veteran and serious about getting the benefits that you medically, legally and ethically qualify for, find out if Vet Comp & Pen can help you.
 We will make sure to provide you with relevant evidence to establish the earliest effective date possible to document your level of disability.
 This is the best way to ensure that you maximize your benefit if you win that claim.

 For more about the VA claim process after you file your claim visit our FAQ’s page here, or give us a call at 888-988-3837.